TheJumpCloud/jcapi-java/jcapiv2/docs/GraphApi.md

 <a name="graphRadiusServerAssociationsPost"></a>
 # **graphRadiusServerAssociationsPost**
-> graphRadiusServerAssociationsPost(radiusserverId, contentType, accept, body)
+> graphRadiusServerAssociationsPost(radiusserverId, contentType, accept, body, xOrgId)

 Manage the associations of a RADIUS Server